FelipeFlohr/ongoing-tweets-bot/README.md

 # outlaw-bot
 The Outlaw Bot.
-Victory will be ours
+Victory will be ours.